 The anchor bolt projection should be checked.
 Too little projection, and the pole may not be properly secured; too much and the bolts may be subject to unwanted bending stresses.
 In addition, the base cover may not fit properly.
 Consult the catalog for the correct anchor bolt projection.
-(See Figure 1)
+See Figure 2 on Page 3.